You should get your second dose of AstraZeneca 4 to 12 weeks after your first dose.

 - be protected for longer against COVID-19

-- have the best protection against new variants of the virus, including the delta variant spreading in the UK
+- have the best protection against new variants of the virus, including the Delta variant

 Your second dose may be at a different location

-Your 2nd dose may be given at a different location to your 1st dose.
+Your second dose may be given at a different location to your first dose.

 This could be a healthcare centre or a vaccination centre.